tofugu/wanikani-api-v2-doc/source/includes/getting_started/_json_response.md

 ### Collection Size

-By default the number of resources returned for all collections is set to a maximum of 1000.
+By default the number of resources returned for all collection endpoints is set to a maximum of 1000.
 Some endpoints may return a different size.
+The value can be found on `pages.per_page`.

 The `total_count` field is a count of all resources available within the [specified scope](#filters), not limited to pagination.